-In February, the GMCA launched the Greater Manchester Digital Blueprint.
+In February 2020, GMCA launched the Greater Manchester Digital Blueprint.
 The blueprint sets out the next chapter in our ambition to be recognised as a world-leading digital city region, with an ongoing commitment to taking an open, innovative and connective approach to delivering that ambition.
 We remain committed to being a digital city-region with a difference.
 By putting people at the heart of our plans we aim for a more inclusive approach that builds on our greatest asset.

 Digitober is a month that will celebrate and showcase the amazing work of Greater Manchester’s digital sector.
 In particular, the month will:

 - Share how GMCA and partners and partners are ensuring that everyone in Greater Manchester, whatever their age, location or situation, can benefit from the opportunities digital brings

 - Share progress of our digital inclusion ambitions, including Mayor of Greater Manchester, Andy Burnham, vision for Greater Manchester to become one of the first city-regions in the world to equip all under-25s, over-75s and disabled people with the skills

 - Take a look at the work underway to ensure Greater Manchester has the digital infrastructure it needs to be a world class digital city region, including the completion of Local Full Fibre Network programme (LFFN) Programme and what’s next for the region

 - Once again, support Get Online Week (external website) - a national digital inclusion campaign from Good Things Foundation.